denten-books/plain-text/0-intro.md

 The **fifth and final chapter** begins with a discussion of an apparent paradox.
 A camp of media theorists and textual scholars in the 1990s conceived of electronic texts as an ephemeral, almost immaterial, phenomenon.
-Text shimmered and glared: it was spoken of in terms of *hypertext*, light writing, and electricity.
+Text shimmered and glared: it was spoken of in terms of hypertext, light writing, and electricity.
 A generation of theorists that came after insisted on the weighty materiality of electronic media.
 Reading began to engage the morphology of rare metals, media archaeology, hard drive forensics.
 Both